YouTube Copyright Rules & Policies – Ultimate Claims Guide

 Thankfully, Thematic offers a wide selection of copyright safe music from real artists for you to use in your videos.

-Discover songs on thematic
+Discover Songs on Thematic

 When using the music from Thematic, creators get worldwide licenses to use the songs in their YouTube videos and YouTube Shorts by adding the provided song credit to their video description.
 This ensures a copyright free experience for creators ✌️